ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

- variable be $x_{q,i,t−1}$ or $x_{q,i,t+1}$ so that matched pairs for the target and predictive period, where the target variable in the target period, $x_{q,i,t}$ and the predictive value are both non-zero (unless chosen otherwise), responded values and the predictive value has been cleaned of errors or warnings.
+ variable be $x_{q,i,t−1}$ or $x_{q,i,t+1}$ so that matched pairs for the target and predictive period, where the target variable in the target period, $x_{q,i,t}$ and the predictive value are both non-zero (unless necessary), responded values and the predictive value has been cleaned of errors or warnings.

 Note, growth ratios are not calculated for construction imputation.